-While mobile A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. systems, such as Kenya’s M-Pesa and South Africa’s SnapScan, are proliferating, the real technology powering Africa’s economic growth is Money in physical form such as banknotes and coins..
-As GDP in Africa grows, so, too, does the banking system and the demand for banknotes.

-Digital payment systems have inherent security risks from hacking, scamming, and data theft, and those intrusions can lead to more than just lost money in an account, including identity theft and the revelation of sensitive information.

-(No. 13) While mobile A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. systems, such as Kenya’s M-Pesa and South Africa’s SnapScan, are proliferating, the real technology powering Africa’s economic growth is Money in physical form such as banknotes and coins..
+While mobile A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More systems, such as Kenya’s M-Pesa and South Africa’s SnapScan, are proliferating, the real technology powering Africa’s economic growth is Money in physical form such as banknotes and coins.
+More.
 As GDP in Africa grows, so, too, does the banking system and the demand for banknotes.

 Digital payment systems have inherent security risks from hacking, scamming, and data theft, and those intrusions can lead to more than just lost money in an account, including identity theft and the revelation of sensitive information.